Hydrogen and Fuel Cells

 Our fuel cell and electrolysis testing capability is extensive and takes place within the Energy Systems Integration Facility NREL hosts advanced diagnostic test capabilities and the ability to test from small scale (single cm2 cells) to large scale (from 6-kilowatt stacks to 250-kilowatt systems).
 Additionally, we boast an advanced electrode fabrication capability, which includes multiple automated ultrasonic and electro-spray systems and in-line, roll-to-roll coating capabilities.

 We perform R&D in the area of H2 production using multiple routes including photoelectrochemistry (see Solar Fuels), bio-hydrogen, and renewable electrolysis.
-Activities within the Chemistry and Nanoscience Center focus on photoelectrochemistry and electrolysis.
+Activities within the NREL Chemistry and Nanoscience Center focus on photoelectrochemistry and electrolysis.

-Hydrogen Storage Characterization and Optimization Effort (HySCORE)
+Hydrogen Storage Characterization and Optimization Effort

 NREL is the laboratory lead in HySCORE, a collaboration between NREL, Pacific Northwest National Laboratory, and National Institute of Standards and Technology.
-The objective of HySCORE is to develop and enhance the Fuel Cell Technologies Office hydrogen storage core capabilities and validate claims, concepts, and theories of hydrogen storage materials.
+The objective of HySCORE is to develop and enhance the DOE Fuel Cell Technologies Office hydrogen storage core capabilities and validate claims, concepts, and theories of hydrogen storage materials.

 We engage in R&D to accelerate the pace and reduce the cost of manufacturing and deploying H2 and fuel cell technologies.
 Our activities include developing and demonstrating in-line measurement and detection techniques that can be applied to roll-to-roll manufacturing processes, studying the impact of manufacturing defects on device performance and lifetime, and exploring process-performance relationships and scalability in the production of cell materials.

-The Chemistry and Nanoscience Center is part of the Materials and Chemical Science and Technology directorate, led by Associate Laboratory Director Bill Tumas.
+The Chemistry and Nanoscience Center is part of the Materials, Chemical, and Computational Science directorate, led by Associate Laboratory Director Bill Tumas.